TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles

-Shop All Home Shop Comforters and Bedding Sets Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and MattressesFriends and Family Sale Extra 30% Off\* With Your JCPenney Credit Card
+Shop All Home Shop Comforters and Bedding Sets Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses Friends and Family Sale Extra 30% Off\* With Your JCPenney Credit Card

 Select styles | Code: FAMILY

-Shop Small Appliances Get Your Mother's Day Worth Mother's Day is May 8 Shop All Mother's Day Gifts Shop Gifts Under $25 Shop Gifts Under $50Gift Cards and E-Gift Cards | $10 Off $10 Coupon Spend $75 on gift cards or e-gift cards and get a $10 off $10 coupon.
+Shop Small Appliances Get Your Mother's Day Worth Mother's Day is May 8 Shop All Mother's Day Gifts Shop Gifts Under $25 Shop Gifts Under $50 Gift Cards and E-Gift Cards | $10 Off $10 Coupon Spend $75 on gift cards or e-gift cards and get a $10 off $10 coupon.

 Ends May 8.